NoahMSchool/SwiftPlanets/WRITEUP.md

 This was not a graphing simulator but it is an educational tool making learning interesting.

 I loved using this and found it very useful but one thing I would have liked is if it added a creative twist to it to keep the user engaged.
-I may want to use an anlaogy of some sort to make the program more relatable to use
+I may want to use an anlaogy of some sort to make the program more relatable to use.

 **Other Games**